 Yep, Bali in December, January, and February is ridiculously hot and humid.
 It’s next level and can be uncomfortable.

 This weather applies to the entire country, so if you’re planning on visiting more Indonesian islands during your trip, this is something you’ll need to consider when deciding what to pack for Bali.

 Appropriate clothing to wear in Bali

 It’s important to be respectful of the Balinese culture.
 When visiting temples or sacred places, dress appropriately and cover your shoulders, chest, and knees.

 Don’t worry too much if you haven’t packed long pants, as it’s common practice to rent sarongs from the vendors outside the temples.

 But when you leave and hit the beaches, just about anything goes.

 The type of traveler you are

-This packing list includes the Bali travel essentials, but I’ve added those extra items that you may want to bring along if you’re a luxury traveler or if you’re moving to Bali for a few months.
+This packing list includes Bali travel essentials, but I’ve added those extra items that you may want to bring along if you’re a luxury traveler or if you’re moving to Bali for a few months.

 Bali Packing List: Your Bags